DocDrewToo/python-template/README.md

 Option A - leverage poetry commands
 ------------
-* To Run a python program.
+* To Run a python program
   `poetry run my_python_app.py`

 * To add a repository to poetry.